want2sleeep/AIGitCommit/README.md

 1. Use local models (like Ollama)
 2. Use privately deployed LLM services
 3. Use enterprise services like Azure OpenAI

+#### Q: How to view current configuration?

+A: Two ways:
+1. **Hover to View**: In Source Control view, hover over the ✨ icon to see current API provider, Base URL, model, and other information
+2. **Configuration Panel**: Run command "Configure AI Git Commit" to open the configuration panel and view complete settings

 #### Q: How to view detailed error logs?